 The Law of Self-sabotage

 You are not a pawn, you are an active player.
-Mind and body are one, and one influence the other.
+Mind and body are one, and one influences the other.

 Don’t see yourself as limited by birth: think that you can grow and improve.

 #9: Confront Your Dark Side